sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 # TODO

-Investigate potential "nuclear winter" during S2, caused by changes in the core-mantle and dust from volcanoes.
+Investigate potential "nuclear winter" during S2, caused by changes in the core-mantle, solar minimum, and volcanic ash.